fgg89/docker-ap/README.md

 # docker-ap

-This script configures an Ubuntu-based system to act as a WiFi access point.
+This script configures an Ubuntu-based system to act as a wireless access point.
 The AP runs inside a docker container.

 The script should be run as sudo.
 The first time the script is executed, it will pull the docker image from fgg89/ubuntu-ap repository.
 This docker image is based on baseimage (Please visit https://github.com/phusion/baseimage-docker for more info).
 The image contains the programs dnsmasq and hostapd.
 Their respective configuration files are generated on the fly and mounted in the docker container.

+The docker container has exclusive access to the physical wireless interface (for more info please visit: https://github.com/fgg89/docker-ap/wiki/Container-access-to-wireless-network-interface)

 ## Usage

 ```
-./docker_ap.sh interface start|stop
+./docker_ap.sh interface <start|stop> [wlan_interface]
 ```

+If no wlan interface is specified, it will use wlan5 by default.

-It is recommended to stop the service with the script in order to revert the host configuration to its initial state.
+It is recommended to stop the service with the script in order to revert the host configuration to its initial state (iptables, ip forwarding, etc).

 ## Example of configuration files